flancia-coop/doc.anagora.org/organizing-circle.md

 ---
 title: Social Coop's Organizing Circle log
-description: notes and minutes per meeting
+description: notes and minutes per meeting with tasks on top
-tags:
+tags: OC, meeting notes,
 lang: en
 ---

 ## $NEXT
+2026-01-0

+## Tasks
++ [ ] @all, async: review and annotate our 2025 accomplishments to celebrate
++ [ ]

 ## 2025-12-18